-Dog bites typically cause a narrow and deep hole in the skin (puncture wound).
-They can also cause a jagged wound or cut (laceration) and a scraped area of skin (abrasion).
+Dog bites usually cause a deep, narrow hole in the skin (puncture wound).
+They can also cause a jagged wound or cut (laceration) and scrapes to the skin (abrasions).

 This is because dogs use their front teeth to "pin" their victim, and their other teeth to bite and pull at the surrounding skin.

-In adults, most animal bites are to their hands, arms, legs or feet.
-Due to children's smaller size, most bites are to their face and usually involve their lips, nose or cheek.
+In adults, most animal bites are to the hands, arms, legs or feet.
+As children are smaller, most bites are to the face – usually their lips, nose or cheek.

-In adults, most cat bites are to their upper limbs, particularly the fingers and hands.
-In children, as well as the upper limbs, the face and neck can also be bitten.
+In adults, most cat bites are to the upper limbs, particularly the fingers and hands.
+In children, the face and neck can also be bitten, as upper limbs.

-The signs and symptoms that suggest that a bite wound has become infected include:
+Signs and symptoms that suggest a bite wound has become infected include:

 - redness and swelling around the wound

 - liquid or pus leaking from the wound

 - a high temperature (fever) of 38°C (100.4°F) or above